miloszmisiek/ci-pp4-one_team/README.md

 <br>

 **Add Task** page renders custom Add Task form which contains:
-- *Title* - default value is "Untitled Task", field required to submit the form
+- *Title* - default value is "Untitled Task", the field required to submit the form
-- *Description* - users can right their comments on what has to be done, job specification or any other relevant information
+- *Description* - users can write their comments on what has to be done, job specifications or any other relevant information
-- *Assigned to* - dropdown list of avaialable users with default value set to current user, field required to submit the form
+- *Assigned to* - dropdown list of available users with the default value set to the current user, the field required to submit the form
 - *Priority* - dropdown list with priority selection.
-Default value is set to Low, field required to submit the form.
+The default value is set to Low, the field required to submit the form.
-- *Start Date* - date field to select or type the date to start the job, field required to submit the form
+- *Start Date* - date field to select or type the date to start the job, the field required to submit the form
-- *End Date* - date field to select or type the date to finish the job, field required to submit the form
+- *End Date* - date field to select or type the date to finish the job, the field required to submit the form

 ![Add Task Page Photo](documentation/features/add-task-form.png)

   *Notes*:
-  - End Date cannot be set before the Start Date.
+  - The end date cannot be set before the Start Date.
-  - Users are alowed to set Start Date and End Date with past dates for jobs that happend and must be documented.
+  - Users are allowed to set Start Date and End Date with past dates for jobs that happened and must be documented.
   - All fields are validated for correct input.

 [Back to contents](#contents)

-**Edit Task** layout is exactly same as **Add Task** page.
-The form is prefilled with task that users choose to edit.
+**Edit Task** layout is exactly the same as the **Add Task** page.
+The form is prefilled with a task that users choose to edit.

 ![Edit Task Page Photo](documentation/features/edit-task-form.png)

-**Edit Profile** page renders custom Edit Task form which contains and allows users to edit following data:
+**Edit Profile** page renders a custom Edit Task form which contains and allows users to edit the following data:
 - *First Name* field
 - *Last Name* field
 - *Email* field
 - *Rank* selection field
 - *Change Password* link - redirects to **Change Password** page
-- *Save* button - redirects back to **My Profile** page
+- *Save* button - redirects back to the **My Profile** page

   ![Edit Profile Page Photo](documentation/features/edit-profile-form.png)

   *Notes*:
-  - Every Rank update must be approved by Master - when user decides to update his rank and submit the form his account will be set to inactive and only Master (admin) can activated his account again from admin panel.
-This is to brought to avoid any disaproved rank changes.
+  - Every Rank update must be approved by the Master - when the user decides to update his rank and submit the form his account will be set to inactive and only the Master (admin) can activate his account again from the admin panel.
+This is to brought to avoid any disapproved rank changes.
-  - Before user submits the form he must confirm his decision in browser's confirmation box.
+  - Before the user submits the form he must confirm his decision in the browser's confirmation box.

       ![Confirm Choice Box Photo](documentation/features/edit-profile-submit-defensive.png)

-  - Below Rank selection field messege on the yellow background warns the user of the rank change consequences.
+  - Below the Rank selection field message on the yellow background warns the user of the rank change consequences.

 [Back to contents](#contents)

 ### Change Rank Procedure With Use Of Admin Panel
-When new users create their accounts or when exisiting users edit their profiles with new ranks, the profile will be deactivated and Master (or other admin) will have to set he account back to active using Django admin panel.
+When new users create their accounts or when existing users edit their profiles with new ranks, the profile will be deactivated and the Master (or other admin) will have to set the account back to active using the Django admin panel.
-1. Open admin panel by typing `https://ci-pp4-one--team.herokuapp.com/admin` in your broweser's URL bar.
+1. Open the admin panel by typing `https://ci-pp4-one--team.herokuapp.com/admin` in your browser's URL bar.
-2. Type in your admin login and password and press `Log in` button.
+2. Type in your admin login and password and press the `Login` button.

     ![Admin Login](documentation/admin/admin-login.png)

-3. Navigate to **Custom users** section.
+3. Navigate to the **Custom users** section.

     ![Admin Tasks Section](documentation/admin/admin-custom-users.png)
-4. Locate the user with **Active** field represented with a red cross.
+4. Locate the user with the **Active** field represented with a red cross.
 5. Select the user by clicking on the select field next to his **First Name**.
-6. Navigate to **Action** bar, select *Activate user account* and click `Go`.
+6. Navigate to the **Action** bar, select *Activate user account* and click `Go`.
 7. User **Active** status should be represented with a green check mark.

     ![Admin Activate User](documentation/admin/custom-users-table.png)